 - Two-track sliding hurricane window.
 A two-track sliding hurricane window has two tracks that can slide from side to side.
 This type of hurricane window is often used on larger, wider windows to allow more airflow into the home.
-These hurricane windows cost from $150 to $400.
+These hurricane windows cost from $150 to $400 each.

 The brand of hurricane window will affect the overall installation cost.
 Some brands provide more customization options, and others offer more budget-friendly choices.
-Some reputable hurricane window brands, the price to install a single window, and the price for a whole-home installation are provided below.
+Some reputable hurricane window brands, the price to install a single window, and the price for a whole-home installation (including materials and labor) are provided below.

 |Hurricane Window Brand||Price for Single Hurricane Window||Whole-Home Installation Cost|

 The price to install hurricane windows can vary according to the number of windows that are needed.
 Typically, the more windows a home has, the more expensive the project will be.
 Homeowners can expect to pay anywhere from $100 to $2,100 per hurricane window, depending on size, shape, style, and material.